Quit/jelly_console/ReadMe.md

 There are functions that do not need this advanced parsing up to the point where it could be impossible to use it (for example, `eval`).
 These functions are named below with an '@' at the beginning and can be called as such.
 For example, `eval return false -- "^^` will claim that there is an unfinished long string, whereas `@eval return false -- "^^` will work as expected. **This will turn off command parsing altogether, however** - some functions therefore require it to be enabled at all time.
 For these functions, their @-counterpart does not exist.

 All commands that take as first argument an entity require either a "link" to the entity (as a string, like `"object://game/1234"`) or they will use the last selected entity (by clicking on it in the world, followed by the command `select`).

+## Writing your own commands
+Have a look at the [example commands](example_commands.lua) that I've included for learning purposes (they are not activated in normal installations).
+You can of course also check out the source of the [server commands](server_commands.lua)

+## Built-in commands

 ### `@ select [entity]`
 Selects the currently active entity.
 This will set `SELECTED` in the lua-realm.
 If there is no selected entity, `SELECTED` becomes nil.
 This function can be used to preselect an entity for various commands.